Skip to main content

 Set POS Type to Clover

-1. Hover your cursor over your username on the bottom left, and click “Venue Settings” on the menu that appears
+1. On the WISK Web Portal, hover your cursor over your username on the bottom left, and click “Venue Settings” on the menu that appears

 3. In the window that opens, click the “POS Type” drop-down menu, and select Clover